pascomnet/documentation/mobydick/content_en/02user/02user.md

 ### Roles

-Allows you to define which //FixMe roles apply to the relevant users for a particular use.
-For further details please see roles. //FixMe
+Allows you to define which roles apply to the relevant users for a particular use. <!--For further details please see roles /FixMe Link-->

 ### Actions (internal, external, before, after)

-Actions allow you to the manage the call flow.
-For more details please see //FixMe the chapter on actions and //FixMe Call Flow Management.
+Actions allow you to the manage the call flow. <!--For more details please see //FixMe Link the chapter on actions and //FixMe Link Call Flow Management -->.

 ### Creating locations (optional)
-In the menu Users > Locations, create a new location by clicking the //FixMe  button.
+In the menu Users > Locations, create a new location by clicking the `Add` button.
 ![Screenshot - location in mobydick](../../images/user_location.png?width=90% "apply location") The location only requires a label to allow assignment of devices to it

-You can now assign users although this can also be done by the users themselves by using mobydick Client, MobilityClient or by using the menu keys on the their SNOM, Aastra and Yealink telephones.
+You can now assign users although this can also be done by the users themselves by using mobydick Client, mobility client or by using the menu keys on the their Snom, Yealink, Aastra, Auerswald or OpenStage telephones.

 ### Importing Users and Locations

-If you have a relatively large amount of users, you can import the users and automatically assign telephones and locations.
-Please see Importing Data for details. //FixMe
+If you have a relatively large amount of users, you can import the users and automatically assign telephones and locations. <!--Please see Importing Data for details //FixMe Link-->

 ## Roles and given special rights or properties